OpenTechSchool/python-beginners/en/_sources/simple_drawing.txt

 If you put the commands into a file, you might have recognized that the turtle window vanishes after the turtle finished its movement.
 To prevent that, just put ``turtle.exitonclick()`` at the bottom of your file.
-Now you can click on the window to close it.
+Now the window stays open until you click on it.

 ::